 7th century (600s): Ex voto painted (etc.) images of saints are created in thanks for answered prayers.

 The notion of the icon as conduit from believer to saint develops by the latter part of the century as images are absorbed into the healing/intercessory functions of the existing cult of relics, thus becoming “icons.”

 8th century: The veneration and understanding of icons — the theology of icons — is first codified in Eastern Orthodoxy.
-The earlier “honor to the prototype” concept of Basil regarding images of the emperor is now applied to icons of Jesus, Mary, and the saints by John of Damascus and others.
+The earlier “honor to the prototype” concept of Basil regarding images of the emperor is now applied — in a new context — to icons of Jesus, Mary, and the saints by John of Damascus and others.
 The Iconoclasts openly oppose the making and veneration of icons, rightly viewing image veneration as an innovation counter to the traditions of the church.
 The Iconoclasts are victorious for a time, having Imperial support, but with reign change that victory vanishes, and the views of the Iconophiles ultimately prevail.

 So that is the evolution of the icon made brief.